StoneShark/CSPSolver/README.md

 - XOR
 - NXOR

 Additionally, a grouping of constraints may be applied with list constraints.
-These should not be used if the problem can stated without them.
+The constraints are ANDed in a CSP; these constraints allow creating ORed relationships.
+List constraints should not be used if the problem can stated without them; they do not support preprocessing, forward checking, or arc consistency checking.

 - AtLeastNCList - require only a subset of the constraints be met
 - AtMostNCList - require that not all of the constraints be met